ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab001.md

 Insert a LED into the breadboard as shown in the diagram, connecting the positive lead to the D7 pin and inserting the negative lead into the negative (-) side rail.
 For reference, an LED has one lead that is longer than the other.
 The longer lead is the positive (+) lead, and the shorter lead is the negative (-) lead.

 ### Resistor
-Connect a 2200-Ohm resistor from the negative (-) side rail to the GND pin.
+Connect a 220 Ohm resistor from the negative (-) side rail to the GND pin.

 ## Write the Code
 Since we are using Node.js and Johnny-Five for this lab we can take advantage of the dependency management capabilities that Node.js provides.
 We need to let our application know that it has a dependency on the Johnny-Five framework as well as the Spark-IO framework so that when the application is prepared for execution, it can fetch the required dependencies for us.
 In Node.js this is done with a package.json file.
 This file provides some basic meta-data about the application, including any dependencies on packages that can be retrieved using NPM (according to [npmjs.com](https://www.npmjs.com) today, NPM stands for Narrating Prophetic Monks...not Node Package Manager like you may have thought).